 At the heart of the Sister Cities program is an agreement signed by the mayors of each city affirming their commitment, and that of their successors, to the program.
 Each Sister City agrees to send and receive delegations of political and business leaders, arts and cultural representatives, educators, technical experts, and students.

-The World Affairs Council of Philadelphia, united with Citizen Diplomacy International, works with the City of Philadelphia and corporate partners to facilitate official exchanges.
+The World Affairs Council of Philadelphia works with the City of Philadelphia and corporate partners to facilitate official exchanges.
 Each Sister City is also supported by volunteers who are committed to the goals and objectives of the program.

 Our Sister Cities